Complete Guide to Transporting a Deceased Person - Within the U.S. or Overseas

 Call Us Now – We are Here to Help You Return Your Loved One Home.

 Moving the deceased by ground transportation can be a reasonably cost-efficient solution if the deceased only needs to be transported locally and the distance between the states is not too far.
 Most funeral homes or mortuary transport companies offer ground transportation at a per-loaded mile rate.

-This varies by funeral home but is usually in the range of $1.00 to $4.00 per loaded mile.
+This varies by funeral home but is usually between $1.00 and $4.00 per loaded mile.

 If you calculate the distance of the journey, you can work out a base cost for what this form of transportation would cost.

-Air transportation between states
+Air transportation between states in the U.S.

 If the distance between states is too far, then transportation would need to be by air.
 Several airline companies offer human remains cargo shipping.

 A funeral home that offers mortuary shipping will have a contract with an airline (or several different airlines) as a ‘known mortuary shipper.’
+This means they can quickly obtain airline freight fees for a journey and register the shipment of the human remains.

 The deceased needs to be specially prepared for airline freight of mortal remains.
 This requires embalming or preparing with dry ice and using a special air freight tray to hold the casket for transportation.
+Shipment declarations must also be made, and there are legal requirements for moving a deceased person across state lines.

 How much does it cost to ship a dead body within the United States?

 It is important to note that ONLY a known shipper can arrange to ship a dead body by cargo.
 A family cannot deal directly with the airline.
+This is because regulations of the Transportation Security Administration (TSA) require that only known shippers who have been approved can make shipment arrangements.

 How can you arrange affordable domestic funeral shipping?